-Most brides-to-be have given much thought to the type of dress they’d love to wear, or they have a photographer in mind for their wedding day, heck they even have a playlist assembled for the DJ or band which has its origins found when they first started dating their now fiancé.
+Most brides-to-be have given much thought to the type of dress they’d love to wear, or they have a photographer in mind for their wedding day, heck they may even have a playlist assembled for the DJ or band.
 What some haven’t given much thought to — where they’ll live after they get married?

 Though housing isn’t tops on their list, many prospective brides know exactly where they’d like to live.
-They haven’t given much thought to mortgage pre-approval (though they should), but they want to know what’s the biggest house they can afford or what a six room, three bedroom, one bath home in a desirable school district of their choosing sells for in today’s market.
+They haven’t given much thought to mortgage pre-approval (though they should), but they want to know what’s the largest house they can afford.
+Perhaps they want to know what a six room, three bedroom, one bath home in the school district of their choosing sells for in today’s market.

 When we dive right into it, these thoughts are probing the minds of soon-to-be brides.
-Women, who are second only to the largest home buying group, married couples.
-According to the National Association of REALTORS® (NAR), they account for 17% of homebuyers — over double the amount of males.
+Women, who are second only to the largest home buying group, married couples (comprising 65% of the buyers’ market).
+According to the National Association of REALTORS® (NAR) Profile of Homebuyers & Sellers, they account for 18% of homebuyers — over double the amount of their male counterparts.
 These women are clearly driving home sales.

-Brides-to-be will most likely have something to do with homeownership in the immediate future.
-They should calculate all their future purchases: gowns, caterers AND housing.
-They should also strongly consider as well as interview buyer’s agents to discover the right fit for real estate nuptial bliss.
+Brides-to-be most likely are involved with homeownership in the immediate future.
+Should they not calculate all their future purchases: gowns, caterers AND housing?
+They should also strongly consider their perfect buyer’s agents to discover real estate nuptial bliss.

 Did you know?

-When investing in home (whether single-family or multi-family), many first-time homebuyers need to think “longer-term” investment.
-In recent years, over the last seven to be exact, the tenure for homeownership has increased from 5-7 years to now, 8-10 years.
-This timeframe should absolutely be considered prior to making any home purchase.
+When investing in a home (whether single-family or multi-family), many first-time homebuyers need to think “longer-term” investment.
+In recent years, over the last eight to be exact, the tenure for homeownership has increased from 5-7 years to now, 10 years.
+This timeframe should strongly be considered prior to making a home purchase.